Cheng Lin: Music career

-In 2007, she began working on her latest album, with the help of KC Porter.
-In 2008 she released a greatest hits album, including "Little Horn" and "Flying with the wind" (Xin Tian You).
+In 2006, she toured with the band Ozomatli.
+In 2007, she began working on her album, with the help of KC Porter.
+In 2008 she released a greatest hits album, including "Little Conch" and "Flying with the Wind" (Xin Tian You).
 In the same year she also created a song for the Beijing Olympics, titled "Greater Than Gold".
 In 2010, she was invited to work on the Global Village project with Spencer Proffer.
 She recorded the theme song "Citizen of the World".
-The music video for the song was shot on the roof of the famous Capitol Records Building in Hollywood.
-In 2011, the album she had worked on with KC Porter was finally released after her 2011 concert, with the title Greater than Gold.
-The main highlight in her recent career was the release of her greatest hits album.
+In 2011, the album she had worked on with KC Porter was released after her 2011 concert, with the title Greater than Gold.